HanXuMartin/Color-Invariant-Skin-Segmentation/README.md

 ```
 python train.py
 ```
-The checkpoints will be saved in the U-Net/checkpoints as default.
+Checkpoints will be saved in the U-Net/checkpoints as default.
 ## FCN training
 1. Open the data_train.py/data_val.py and change the training/validation path.
 Remeber to change the format of the masks names in the line
 ```